mose247/RT_final_assignment/README.md

 publish a null velocity on /cmd_vel to stop the robot
 ```

-##### manual/assisted mode loop:
-The two loops executed in correspondence of the manual or assisted mode are even simpler: they consists in a busy waiting during which the user can insert commands through the **_teleop_** node to move the robot.
+The two loops executed in correspondence of the manual or assisted mode are even simpler.
+They consists in a busy waiting during which the user can insert commands through the **_teleop_** node to move the robot:
 ```
 initialize nav_cmd to navigate in the sub menu